+What are the different kinds of Board Meetings?
 The Worcester Central School Board of Education holds different kinds of meetings: Regular Meetings, Special Meetings, and an annual Reorganizational Meeting.
 Each is described below.
 During any of these meetings, a segment of the meeting may be devoted to a Public Hearing, or the Board may opt to go into Executive Session.
 These are described below as well.

 - Regular Meetings: These meetings are the meetings during which most of the district’s business is conducted.
 The Board takes action on items listed on a consent agenda.
 These items include actions such as accepting resignations, appointing employees, accepting minutes of previous meetings, approving business reports, approving employee contracts, etc. The Board reviews agenda items before they go to a meeting and vote on them.
 Supporting documentation is provided and questions can be asked of the administration in advance of the meeting so that Board members are prepared to take action at the meeting.
 Public participation is permitted at these meetings during the “Public to be Heard” section of the agenda.

 - Special Meetings: These meetings are open to the public; however, since these are usually working sessions of the Board, public participation is usually not permitted.
 As the name implies, it is also sometimes necessary to call a special meeting to address a time-sensitive issue or to deal with a circumstance that has arisen.

 - Organizational Meeting: This meeting is when the school board elects and appoints its officers and committees for the coming year, and board members take or renew their oaths of office.
 The Reorganizational meeting must be held each year in July.

 - Public Hearing: Certain school matters, such as the budget adoption, tax exemptions, and changes to certain plans or policies require a public hearing, which is advertised as such, and which not only permits, but encourages public participation and dialogue.

 What is an Executive Session?
 An executive session is a portion of a school board meeting that is not open to the public.
 It is permitted only for a limited number of specific purposes that include the following subjects:

 - Matters that will imperil the public safety if disclosed.

 - Any matter that may disclose the identity of a law enforcement agent or informer.

 - Information relating to current or future investigation or prosecution of a criminal offense that would imperil effective law enforcement if disclosed.

-Discussions involving proposed, pending, or current litigation.
+- Discussions involving proposed, pending, or current litigation.

 - Collective negotiations pursuant to article 14 of the Civil Service Law.

 - The medical, financial credit, or employment history of a particular person or corporation, or matters leading to the appointment, employment, promotion, demotion, discipline, suspension, dismissal, or removal of a particular person or corporation

-The preparation, grading, or administration of exams.
+- The preparation, grading, or administration of exams.

 - The proposed acquisition, sale, or lease of real property or the proposed acquisition, sale, or exchange of securities, but only when publicity would substantially affect the value of these things (Pub.
 Off.
 Law Section 105 [a-h]).

 With certain limited exceptions, no official action can be taken on issues discussed in executive session without first returning to open session.
 An exception includes voting on charges against a tenured teacher.

+Why does the Board use a consent agenda format?
 By using the consent agenda format, Board members take action on agenda items in one motion, rather than having individual motions for each item.
 Board members do, however, have the option to remove items from the consent agenda if discussion about an item is required or if the Board wishes to highlight a particular action.
 A consent agenda streamlines the meeting, and provides for better use of time.
 For example, it allows time to receive presentations about building level activities and showcase the talents of our students and staff.

+Why doesn’t the Board usually discuss agenda items in public before taking action?
 The Board reviews many agenda items before they go to a meeting and vote on them.
 Supporting documentation is provided and questions are asked of the administration in advance of the meeting so that Board members are prepared to take action at the meeting.
 Because Board Members “do their homework,” in advance of the meeting, most times, discussion on items is not required.

 Why does the Board sometimes refer the community to administrators to handle a concern?
 As stated previously, the Board is primarily a policymaking body; it is the administrators who implement those policies.
 A chain of command exists in school districts as it does in many organizations.
 It is important that concerns be addressed by the person closest to the source before going to the Board.
 Typically, the chain of command in a school district would be as follows:

 - Board of Education

-BOCES District Superintendent
+- BOCES District Superintendent

-Commissioner of Education
+- Commissioner of Education

+What do the Board Members do in addition to attending Board meetings?
 Each of our Board members is truly passionate about their role [for which they volunteer].
 Board members devote additional personal time to attend meetings or conferences to obtain training and learn about practices of other districts.